meilisearch/documentation/learn/getting_started/quick_start.md

 The previous command added documents from `movies.json` to a new index called `movies`.

-By default, Meilisearch combines consecutive document requests into a batch to be processed together.
+By default, Meilisearch combines consecutive document requests into a single batch and processes them together.
 This process is called auto-batching, and it significantly speeds up indexing.
 After adding documents, you should receive a response like this:

 ```json
 {